-Final paper/project At the end of the semester, you will submit either a final paper or a final project.
+Final paper/project At the end of the semester, you will submit Put all your skills together. either a final paper or a final project.
 In the final paper you will discuss some media source of your choice from outside class-a newspaper or magazine article, academic paper, blog post, podcast episode, video, film, newscast, &c.-and its relation to topics discussed in class.
-Final papers
+Final papers should be around 2500-3500 words long (5-7 pages).